mjawwad19/MKS22X-FinalProject/README.md

 On the main menu:
 - W/S: cycle through music
 - W/S/A/D: cycle through levels
-- Progress from one screen to the next by clicking (prominently displayed in-game)
+- Progress from one screen to the next by ENTER (prominently displayed in-game)
+- H: Go back to previous startup screen

 In-game:
 - A/D: move the piece left and right.
 If you wish, you can also hold down those keys for pieces to automatically move (DAS) - you do not have to tap multiple times.